Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 The Galleria is also a shopping heaven with literally every store you could want, while Rice Village has that cool local vibe with boutiques and cafes.

 The Heights is foodie central.
-You can eat at a different amazing restaurant every night for months.
+You can eat at a different excellent restaurant every night for months.
 Highland Village, Town Square in Sugar Land, and Market Street in The Woodlands bring that upscale suburban shopping experience with great restaurants attached.

 Arts, Culture & Entertainment